Select Page

 2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese

-2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese A4
+2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese A4 Map

-2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese A3
+2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese A3 Map

 2021 Percentage of Catholics Map

-The 2021 Percentage of Catholics Map is shaded in five colours to show the proportion of people in each diocese who identified as Catholic in the 2021 Census.
-Dioceses shaded dark red have the highest proportion.
-Nationally, Catholics account for 20 per cent of the Australian population.
-The dioceses shaded gold or cream on the map have fewer Catholics than this.
-In contrast, those shaded in orange or red have a Catholic population that matches or exceeds the national average.
-The map is available for download and printing in A3 and A4 using the links below:
+The 2021 Percentage of Catholics Map also has five colours to show the proportion of people in each diocese who identified as Catholic in the 2021 Census.
+In 2021, Catholics accounted for 20 per cent of the Australian population.
+The dioceses coloured gold or cream on the map have fewer Catholics than this, while those shaded in orange or red have a Catholic population that matches or exceeds the national average.

 2021 Percentage of Catholics A4 Map